uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Apologies are important to victims of violence and abuse.
 Apologies have the potential to restore human dignity and empower victims to decide whether they accept an apology or forgive a perpetrator.
 Where there has been no apology, or one that victims believe tries to justify the behaviour of perpetrators and evade responsibility, reconciliation is difficult, if not impossible, to achieve.
-The official apologies from Canada and the churches sent an important message to all Canadians that Aboriginal peoples had suffered grievous harms at the hands of the state and church institutions in the schools, and that, as the parties responsible for those harms, the state and the churches accepted their measure of responsibility.
+The official apologies from Canada and the churches sent an important message to all Canadians that Aboriginal peoples had suffered grievous harms at the hands of the state and church institutions in the schools, and that, as the parties<!--x-->
+responsible for those harms, the state and the churches accepted their measure of responsibility.
 The apologies were a necessary first step in the process of reconciliation.